When Tentacle Penetration Isn't Enough: The Dying Art of Japanese Hentai

 “This is better than real porn,” he told me.
 “Some of the things I get to draw are really beautiful and sexy, and some things are kind of… not OK, you know?”

-When I put it to Payne that even Japan’s neighbours believe their popular culture to be a little bit odd, he said, “One problem is when you look at a thing and you don’t really know it yet, you just know a few key things about it.
-Like the Netherlands: people know about the cafes, pot, the red light district and tulips.
+When I put it to Payne that even Japan’s neighbors believe their popular culture to be a little bit odd, he said, “One problem is when you look at a thing and you don’t really know it yet, you just know a few key things about it.
+Like the Netherlands: People know about the cafés, pot, the red-light district, and tulips.
 It’s not logical to assume that tulips are everywhere in the Netherlands.
 It’s the same with hentai.
 You’ve noticed the tentacle monster porn more, but that’s what I call distortion based on the lens of the internet.
 The really weird parts of Japan are often made to push our buttons.”

 He was keen to stress that there is a hugely diverse range of hentai, not just the stuff on porn aggregator sites.